 There isn’t a one-size-fits-all reason that a sensitive stomach occurs in dogs.
 The truth is that a variety of things might make your pooch’s tummy feel bad.

 One possibility is that you’re feeding your dog too many treats or table scraps.
 It’s the same as if you were to eat too much rich, fatty food at once — it just won’t make you feel good.
-And with dogs, it’s even more dangerous, because too much fat at once can lead to a potentially deadly case of pancreatitis.
+And with dogs, it’s even more dangerous, because too much fat can lead to more serious problems.

 It’s also possible that your dog is ingesting trash in an attempt to find tasty morsels.
 Or your dog could be exhibiting a condition known as pica, which causes a dog to crave and ingest non-food items like dirt, socks, batteries, coins, rocks, or just about anything else you can think of.